 Just a few more things to improve your chances of getting a host:

-- Try searching for newer people instead of the most experienced.
+- Try searching the Couchsurfing site or Couchsurfing app for newer people instead of the most experienced.
 Everyone starts out new and newer members are often the most eager to host!

 - Leave honest references.
 Honest references mean honest people.
 At least that’s how I think!